We may earn a commission when you buy through links in our articles. Learn more.

 Brôkhyr Thunderkyn

-Expert forge workers kitted out for war in awesome exo-frames, the Brôkhyr Thunderkyn are your dedicated heavy gunners, armed with the very dangerous-sounding SP Conversion Beamer.
+Expert forge workers kitted out for war in awesome exo-frames, the Brôkhyr Thunderkyn are dedicated heavy gunners.
+Their commonplace weaponry includes powerful devices that the Imperium is all but incapable of constructing, including lethal Conversion Beam weaponry.

 Warhammer 40k Leagues of Votann guide - Games Workshop photo showing the Brokhyr Iron Master model